OHDSI/ETL-LambdaBuilder/docs/PREMIER/Premier_Procedure_Occurrence.md

 To account for regular updates to the Premier Standard Charge codes it is recommended that the following script be run on the most recent data and N-1 to assess whether any additional codes have been added to the data set but not previously accounted for (https://jnj-my.sharepoint.com/:u:/r/personal/mblacke_its_jnj_com/Documents/JNJ%20CDM%20Process/CDM%20Updates%202020/Private/Premier/Vocab%20Updates/Premier_new_covid_chg_codes.sql?csf=1&web=1&e=EF9bND).

-##TODO:

-- Alan/Stephen:  Consider adding HOSPCHG.HOSP_CHG_ID to the PROCEDURE_OCCURRENCE.PROCEDURE_SOURCE_VALUE to make tracking codes across CDM and NATIVE data sets easier.
-This field is currently a concatenation of standard charge description and hospital charge description.

-- Rupa/Jamie:  Procedure providers, PATICD_PROC.PROC_PHY, are associated with procedure records from PATICD_PROC.
-Procedure providers will be associated with PROCEDURE_OCCURRENCE records only.
-Procedure providers will also move to the PROVIDER table with an associated PROCPHY_SPEC.
-Often, the procedure physician and admitting physician are the same person (ADM_PHY = PROC_PHY).

 Records that have a valid OBSERVATION_PERIOD for each patient are included.

 The field mapping is performed as follows: